-Readings may be assigned as needed
+• Readings may be assigned as needed

-Debrief on MoMA and examination of the installations.
-What needs to be done to complete reports on the installations?
-Students will discuss the visit, the status of projects, additional research, and will use the class as work time.

-M Additional activities as time permits.
+- What needs to be done to complete reports on the installations?
+Students will discuss the visit, the status of projects, additional research, and will use the class as work time. - Additional activities as time permits.